ultraleap/TouchFreeWebTooling/api/touchfree.api.md

     static RequestServiceStatus(_callback: (detail: ServiceStatus) => void): void;
     // @internal
     static serviceConnection(): ServiceConnection | null;
+    // Warning: (ae-forgotten-export) The symbol "Address" needs to be exported by the entry point index.d.ts static SetAddress(address: Address): void;
 }

 // Warning: (ae-internal-missing-underscore) The name "ConvertInputAction" should be prefixed with an underscore because the declaration is marked as @internal